gl326/gl326.github.io/README.md

 This issue arises when you talk to the Captain from the left only.
 Talk to him from the right and it will work!

 ## ACT 5: Soft lock in the first castle room with Audrey
 This issue arises if you try really hard to get on Audrey's nerves.
-The best way to work around this issue is with the "Scene Select" cheat code.
+The best way to work around this issue is by re-loading this chapter of the game with [the "Scene Select" cheat code.](#something-is-too-frustrating-or-challenging-or-another-issue-is-blocking-progress)

 ## ACT 5: Crash at end of forest boss
 This issue only arises if you close and re-open the game in the second half of this battle.
 Unfortunately it's a bug in save data, so the best way to work around this issue is by re-loading this chapter of the game with [the "Scene Select" cheat code.](#something-is-too-frustrating-or-challenging-or-another-issue-is-blocking-progress)

+## ACT 5: Clipped through a wall in Mohabumi and can't get back to the other side
+If you find yourself stuck behind a crystal wall, you can turn them transparent with a special song (sorry for the spoilers).
+You just need to sing Right, Down, Left.

 # Something is too frustrating or challenging, or another issue is blocking progress.
-Scene Select is a feature normally unlocked after completing the game, and will let you jump to any section of the game.
+When all else fails, there is a secret "Scene Select" in the game that will let you jump to any section of the game, or re-load your current scene if you're encountering a bug.
+Scene Select is a feature normally unlocked after completing the game, and will even let you skip ahead.
 Use it wisely!

 To unlock it, pause the game and open "Credits."
 Then press: Left, Right, L, R, Up, Up, Down, Left, R, A.
 On PC keyboard: Left, Right, Q, R, Up, Up, Down, Left, R, Space.

 Once unlocked, it will be available on the pause menu in place of the "Credits" screen.

-### Here are some bullets
-* First
-* Second
-  * Inner
-  * Inner 2
-* Third

-gfd

-dfg

-dfg

-dfg

-dg

-dfg

-dg

-(#category-2)